By using this website, you agree to our privacy policy

 Slate is a wonderful material to work with; although it is unforgiving, and there is no room for error, you are rewarded with a precision and fine detail which no other stone can match.

-This slate headstone was made for a musician and it has some bars of music on the back.
+This headstone was made for a musician and it has some bars of music on the back.
 It was commissioned by the singer Corinne Bailey Rae for her husband who was a saxophonist.
 There is a gilded gold disc at the top and a small gilded star at the bottom.

 This teenage memorial was commissioned in slate and stands proud at 4ft tall, one of my tallest memorials.
-The lettering of the headstone is unusual in being painted a light wash of pale blue instead of off white.
+The lettering of the headstone is unusual in being painted a light wash of pale blue instead of off-white.
 Teenage memorials must reflect the character of the young person who left this world too soon, and capturing their spirit is always a challenge.

 This headstone demonstrates how fine capital letters can look and how an inscription can take on a pleasing shape.